olivermeyer/argus/README.md

 # Argus

+# UPDATE: Argus is retired
+The wonderful folk at [discdogs](https://www.discdogs.app/) have put out a great replacement for Argus; I've therefore retired Argus and am making this repo public for anyone interested to use.

 ## Who is Argus?
 Argus is any Discogs user's best friend: he loves watching over his friends' wantlists, pinging them whenever a release in their wantlist has a new listing.